PurpleCloud-MT/General/Solutions/defensive_handbook.md

 ### Azure Access
 * You received your dedicated access via your Azure account to the "PurpleCloud" tenant.
-* After login in the [Azure portal](https://portal.azure.com) you may need to switch directory if you do not see "PurpleCloud" directly in the top right-hand corner.
+* After login into the [Azure portal](https://portal.azure.com) you may need to switch directory if you do not see "PurpleCloud" directly in the top right-hand corner.
 To do this, click on your account name in the top right-hand corner and select 'Switch directory', where you can select the "PurpleCloud" tenant:

 ![](https://i.imgur.com/mQwQRmb.png)
 ![](https://i.imgur.com/XsLgrfd.png)